Punishment Without Trial: Why Plea Bargaining is a Bad Deal

 When Americans think of the criminal justice system, they picture a trial.
 The right to a trial by jury is supposed to undergird our entire justice system – but that bedrock constitutional right has all but disappeared thanks to plea bargaining.
 In 2018, more than 97 percent of defendants pleaded guilty.

-Join the Drug Enforcement and Policy Center for a panel discussion featuring Professor Carissa Byrne Hessick on how plea bargaining undermines justice.
+On Wednesday, March 23, DEPC hosted a panel discussion featuring Professor Carissa Byrne Hessick on how plea bargaining undermines justice.
 In her latest book, Punishment Without Trial: Why Plea Bargaining is a Bad Deal, Hessick makes the case against plea bargaining and illustrates why and how we need to fix it if we ever hope to achieve lasting criminal justice reform.

 Panelists